jonlpersson/ed-latimore/site/_posts/2020-10-29-dont-do-what-makes-you-happy--do-this-instead.md

 That’s it.

-"Do what you love” is a good motivational quote, but it might not be the best advice to find happiness.&nbsp;
+"Do what you love” is a good motivational quote, but it might not be the best advice to find happiness.

 ### Do what makes you happy is bad advice.
 Why?

 People who think "I'll do what makes me happy" are operating on one of four well-meaning assumptions that sound good, but do nothing to help you live the life of a happy person.
 All four assumptions are wrong.

-* **"What I love will make me money."**&nbsp;There are a lot of things I love to do.
+* **"What I love will make me money."** There are a lot of things I love to do.
 There are very few of them that I can make money doing.
 I'm lucky that I love writing and social media AND that I've been able to make money doing it, but it's taken a long time.
 Most people will not be that patient or lucky
-* **"The more I love something, the more money I should make doing it."**&nbsp;If you wake up excited to work, you'll probably perform better.
+* **"The more I love something, the more money I should make doing it."** If you wake up excited to work, you'll probably perform better.
 However, a better performance means nothing if people don't value the work.
 Nothing makes you hate doing what you love for a living more than finding out that it's economically worthless.
-* **"The best way to make money is by starting with something you love."**&nbsp;The truth is that more you love doing something, the more apprehensive you should be about trying to get paid to do it.
+* **"The best way to make money is by starting with something you love."** The truth is that more you love doing something, the more apprehensive you should be about trying to get paid to do it.
 Right now, you're doing it out of self-love.
 In the short term and it being tied to your livelihood, it's fun.
 The moment you're forced to do it, then it will lose some of its enjoyment.
-* **"If you never find what you’re passionate about, you’ll never be successful."**&nbsp;If you're never a top performer, you won't ever be successful.
+* **"If you never find what you’re passionate about, you’ll never be successful."** If you're never a top performer, you won't ever be successful.
 It is easier to be a top performer if you love what you're doing, but you don't need to start with that love.
 You need to start with a dedication to building your skills.
 Love will come later.

 Let’s briefly look at why all four assumptions don't lead to a happier life.